AgentSwift: Efficient LLM Agent Design via Value-guided Hierarchical Search: Introduction

 \section{Introduction}

 The recent rise of large language models (LLMs)~\cite{brown2020language,radford2018improving,radford2019language} has sparked an explosion of interest in agentic systems.
-Early forms of such systems, like Chain-of-Thought~\cite{wei2022chain}, Tree-of-Thought~\cite{yao2023tree}, LLM-Debate~\cite{du2023improving} and Self-Refine~\cite{madaan2023self}, exemplify the agentic workflow paradigm.
-These agentic workflows significantly boosted performance on reasoning-intensive tasks, such as mathematical problem solving~\cite{romera2024mathematical} and logical deduction~\cite{shang2024defint}.
+Early forms of such systems, like Chain-of-Thought~\cite{wei2022chain}, Tree-of-Thought~\cite{yao2023tree}, Debate~\cite{du2023improving} and Self-Refine~\cite{madaan2023self}, exemplify the agentic workflow paradigm.
+These agentic workflows significantly boosted performance on reasoning-intensive tasks, such as mathematical problem~\cite{romera2024mathematical} and logical deduction~\cite{shang2024defint}.
 Subsequently, more advanced systems like Voyager~\cite{wang2024voyager} and AutoAct~\cite{qiao2024autoact} incorporated structured components such as planning, tool use, and memory.
-These functional enhancements allowed agents to handle a broader range of tasks—such as dynamic web interaction~\cite{nakano2021webgpt}, open-ended environment exploration~\cite{wang2024voyager}, and itinerary planning~\cite{xie2024travelplanner}—further extending their capability.
-These developments highlight the importance of agent design, yet building high-performing agents remains manual and labor-intensive, motivating the need for automated agent search to explore the design space efficiently.
+These functional enhancements allowed agents to handle a broader range of tasks—such as web interaction~\cite{nakano2021webgpt}, open-ended exploration~\cite{wang2024voyager}, and planning~\cite{xie2024travelplanner}—further extending their capability.
+These developments highlight the importance of agent design, yet building high-performing agents remains manual and labor-intensive, motivating the need for automated agent search.

 Despite recent progress, the design of agentic systems remains largely manual and heuristic.
 Early efforts focused on prompt optimization~\cite{yang2024large,khattab2023dspy} or agent profiling~\cite{yuan2024evoagent}, while graph-based approaches~\cite{zhugegptswarm,zhang2024g} explored communication topology.
 These methods typically target isolated subsystems such as prompts, roles, or message flow.
 More recent works like AFlow~\cite{zhang2024aflow}, ADAS~\cite{hu2024automated}, and AgentSquare~\cite{shang2024agentsquare} formulate agent design as a search problem over agentic workflows, aiming to discover effective end-to-end configurations.
-While these advances mark a shift toward agent search, the design and search of LLM Agent remains inefficient.
+While these advances mark a shift toward agent search, the search of agent remains inefficient.